elastic/elasticsearch/CONTRIBUTING.md

 message are written by each logger at runtime, but you should expect everyone to run with the default configuration almost all of the time and choose your levels accordingly.

+The guidance in this section is subjective in some areas.
+When in doubt, discuss your choices with reviewers.

 ##### `TRACE`